 Floyd Appraisal Works can help you remove your Private Mortgage Insurance

-Banks were accepting down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
-How does a lender handle the added risk of the small down payment?
+The market was accepting down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
+How does a lender manage the increased risk of the low down payment?
 The solution is Private Mortgage Insurance or PMI.
-This supplementary policy guards the lender in case a borrower doesn't pay on the loan and the market price of the home is less than what the borrower still owes on the loan.
+PMI covers the lender in the event a borrower is unable to pay on the loan and the worth of the house is less than the loan balance.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.